ministryofjustice/moj-design-system/app/views/components/identity-bar/README.md

-Use this component to give users context of where they are within a service such as viewing a case, user or fee account.
+Use the identity bar component to give users context of where they are within a service such as viewing a case, user or fee account.

 {{ dsExample({
   name: 'identity-bar',